ibm-cloud-docs/vpc/bare_metal_server_planning.md

 {:cli: .ph data-hd-interface='cli'}
 {:api: .ph data-hd-interface='api'}

-# Planning for bare metal servers - draft
+# Planning for bare metal servers
 {: #planning-for-bare-metal-servers}

 When you are planning to create the bare metal servers to host your VMware environments in VPC, go through the configuration checklist on this page.